zerosandones/log4j-rollbar/README.md

 * **accessToken:** the access token grenerated by the Rollbar service to provide access.
 * **environment:** a tag to show what level of code usage i.e production, development
 * **codeVersion:** a tag to show what version of the code is in use i.e 1.3.4, build number

-Currently only three parts of the logging request is taken in to account, the level, the message and the throwable.